-GRADE POINT AVERAGE (GPA) AND CLASS RANK
+GRADE POINT AVERAGE (GPA)

-The overall GPA and class rank are based on final semester

-grades, not quarter grades.
-The only exclusion from determination of overall GPA and class rank is driver's education.
+The overall GPA based on final semester grades, not quarter grades.
+The only exclusion from determination of overall GPA is driver's education.

 The basic GPA would be determined by the same letter grade point method: